Search Close

 When will the Green Line LRT open?

 It is too early to provide a specific date.
-Main construction of Phase 1, is on track to begin in Fall 2024 and based on projects of similar size and scale, it should take approximately six years to complete construction.
-The construction schedule will be developed prior to the signing of the Project Agreement.
+Based on projects of similar size and scale, it should take approximately six years to build.
+The construction schedule will be shared on the website once it is established.

 Why does construction take so long?

 Phase 1 of Green Line is the largest infrastructure investment in Calgary’s history.
-It is a megaproject and requires the construction of stations, tracks, a tunnel downtown, multiple bridges and elevated guideways, a maintenance and storage facility for Light Rail Vehicles (LRVs), Park and Ride facilities and much more.
+It is a megaproject and requires the construction of stations, tracks, multiple bridges and elevated guideways, a maintenance and storage facility for Light Rail Vehicles (LRVs), Park and Ride facilities and much more.

 Comparing the scale and timeline to other LRT projects in Calgary: